Issue Deep Dive

 How much ODA does the Netherlands allocate to education?

-In absolute terms, the Netherlands was the 17th-largest DAC donor country to education in 2021.
+In absolute terms, the Netherlands was the 15th-largest DAC donor country to education in 2022.

 How is educational ODA from the Netherlands changing?

 Formerly a major focus area, emphasis on education has decreased since 2018.
-Dutch funding to education has fluctuated considerably over the past five years, peaking at US$314 million in 2018 and then now decreasing to US$158 million in 2021.
-In the newest development strategy, the Dutch government wrote that it will “leave themes like primary education to other donors” to prioritize larger and longer programs in a smaller number of priority areas.
+Dutch funding to education has fluctuated considerably over the past five years, peaking at US$297 million in 2018 and decreasing to US$196 million in 2022.
+In the newest development strategy, the Dutch government wrote that it would prioritize larger and longer programs in a smaller number of priority areas.

 How does the Netherlands allocate educational ODA?